DylanThomasShine/acoustra_manager/README.md

 <h1>7.
 Acknowledgements</h1>

 Thanks to the following people and organizations who helped or inspired me for the project:
-- The support and guidance of Kieron and Johann in Code Institute.
+- The support and guidance of Kieron Alexander and Johann in Code Institute.
 - Eoin Lynch for his incredible support throughout this project.
 - Juan Stelling for README file inspiration.
 - The lessons and knowledge of [Code Institute.](https://codeinstitute.net/)